avinashnegi1999/scheme-sathi-handbook/blog/hashnode.md

-# A rule engine that isn't allowed to guess
+# A Rule Engine That Isn't Allowed to Guess

-### Building a welfare-eligibility bot where the expensive failure is a confident wrong answer
+### Building a welfare bot where a confident wrong answer can cost someone a day's wage

----

 Most software fails by crashing.
-This one fails by being confidently wrong, and the cost lands on someone else.

-The user is an unorganised-sector worker in India — construction, farm labour, domestic work.
-The bot screens them against government welfare schemes and tells them what they qualify for, what it's worth, and where to go.
-If it says *yes* and the answer is *no*, that person takes a day off work, borrows a seat in a shared taxi, queues, and is turned away at the counter.
-A male casual labourer's daily earnings averaged **₹455** in 2025; a woman's, **₹315**.
+Yojana Sathi has a different problem: it can fail by giving someone a confident answer that turns out to be wrong.

+The bot helps workers in India check government welfare schemes.
+It asks a few questions, checks the rules, and tells them which schemes they may qualify for, what the benefit is, and where they need to go.

+But if the bot says **yes** when the real answer is **no**, the cost is not just a bad screen.
+Someone may take a day off work, pay for transport, wait at a government office, and then be turned away.

+A male casual worker in India earned around **₹455 per day in 2025** on average.
+For a woman, it was around **₹315**.

+So before thinking about features, I asked one question:

-So the design question wasn't "what features?"
-It was: **what is the wrong output that costs the user most, and in what unit?**
+> **What is the wrong output that costs the user the most?**

-Everything below is downstream of that one sentence.
+For this project, the answer was simple:

+> **A wrong “yes”.**

+That decision shaped almost everything that came after.

 ---

-## Constraint 1: no language model in the decision path
+## 1. The AI Cannot Decide Eligibility

+The most important rule in the project is simple:

+**The language model is not allowed to decide whether someone qualifies for a scheme.**

-The rules live in `sathi/rules/`.
-That package may not import a model, an HTTP client, or a socket.
-Not by convention — enforced:
+The eligibility code lives inside `sathi/rules/`.
+That package is not allowed to import an LLM SDK, HTTP client, or socket.

+And this is enforced by a test.

 ```python
 def test_engine_does_not_import_an_llm():